lockbook/lockbook/libs/c_interface_v2/README.md

 * [UUIDs are passed as 16 byte array values over FFI](https://github.com/steverusso/lockbook-x/pull/8) instead of as strings that panic if they can't be parsed.
+* uniform error type that contains a message, status code, and a possible backtrace instead of a serialized enum unique to each endpoint.

 ## Missing endpoints